localstack/docs/content/en/references/init-hooks.md

         └── start.d          <-- executed when localstack starts up
 ```

-In these directories, you can put either executable shell scripts or python programs, which will be executed from within a Python process.
+In these directories, you can put either executable shell scripts or Python programs, which will be executed from within a Python process.
 All except `boot.d` will be run in the same Python interpreter as LocalStack, which gives additional ways of configuring/extending LocalStack.

 Currently, known script extensions are `.sh`, and `.py`.